ultralight-beam/trollbox-ios/README.md

-# trollbox-apple
+# Trollbox iOS
-A trollbox app for iOS and OSX
+A trollbox app for iOS